 May 5, 2011 - Young people protest unemployment in Madrid, Barcelona and Valencia.
 The unemployment rate among young people has reached 50% in some areas.

 June 2011 - The European Banking authority carries out "stress tests" on Spanish banks.
 Five fail the test and seven others barely pass.

 August 12, 2011 - The European Securities and Markets Authority imposes a ban on short selling stock in Spain for 15 days.

 November 20, 2011 - Spanish voters oust the Socialist Party in favor of the conservative Popular Party lead by Mariano Rajoy.

-April 30, 2012 - Spain's government announces that the country has entered its second recession since 2009.
+April 30, 2012 - The government announces the country has entered its second recession since 2009.

 January 23, 2014 - Spain exits the bailout program.